avlixa/ZX81_MiSTer_zxdos/README.md

 - Joystick types: Cursor, Sinclar, ZX81, ZXpand
 - PAL/NTSC timings
 - Turbo loading of .o and .p files
-  + .o files not working
-  + .p files: partially working
 - Load via ear conector, available only if not .o or .p loaded
 - Load alternative ROM.
-- Load colorization and char files (not implemented in ZUNO/ZXDOS)
+- Load colorization and char files (not implemented in ZUNO/ZXDOS/ZXDOS+)
 - Soft reset: CTRL-ALT-DEL or OSD
 - Hard reset: CTRL-ALT-BCKSPC
 - OSD menu: F5 or Fire 2 in joystick